 With these few examples that we would lay down, you will get a better grasp of lay the draw exit strategy.

 In a match between Manchester City and Norwich, Manchester City is a strong favourite.
-The tendency of getting goals is high and this is a great game to lay the draw.
+The tendency of getting goals is high and this is a great game to laying the draw.

 After placing the trade and the game commences, the favourite gets a goal ten minutes into the game.